-Old Town Pocatello basks in the warm glow of vintage neon as more than a dozen restored signs flicker back to life.
+Old Town Pocatello basks in the warm glow of vintage neon as more than twenty restored signs flicker back to life.

 There is something truly comforting about watching the neon signs flicker to life as you wander through historic downtown Pocatello around nightfall.
 Whether it is the perpetual sprint of the iconic Greyhound, the massive scale of the Hotel Yellowstone, or the watchful eye of the Chief Theatre, the charm of these and many other classic signs is undeniable.
 Randy Dixon spearheads Relight the Night, an offshoot of the Old Town Pocatello Foundation, to repair, restore, and maintain these signs, ensuring they continue their contribution to the unique sense of place that makes Old Town Pocatello so special.